 A 2020 literature review by the Shanghai University of Sport in China and published in CNS Neuroscience & Therapeutics observed that increasing exercise may correlate with a lower risk of depression symptoms.
 Exercise, including cardio, strength training and mind-body practices like yoga, helped to reshape the brain structure of patients and improve symptoms.

 More research is needed to establish a prescription for how much and what type of exercise is most effective to reap these benefits, however, exercising at a moderate intensity just once a week will provide benefits.

 Exercise can help to improve learning ability.
 A 2008 review by the National Institutes of Health in the US, published in Neuromolecular Medicine, suggests that this positive correlation may be linked to the increase in neuron growth observed with physical activity, particularly in the hippocampus, an area of the brain that helps to facilitate learning.

 This review observed that young adults who are more aerobically fit tend to require a lower effort — they can pay less attention and respond faster — to complete a cognitive challenge.

 A 2008 multi-disciplinary literature review by the University of Illinois in the US, published in Nature Reviews Neuroscience, detailed emerging evidence that physical activity can have a positive effect on cognition and brain function at the molecular, cellular, system and behavioural levels.

-Using imaging, researchers have found that changes occur within several areas of the brain during exercise that help to promote a greater level of efficiency and executive control.
+Using imaging, researchers have found that changes occur within several areas of the brain during exercise that helps to promote a greater level of efficiency and executive control.
 When you exercise, your ability to time your movements and make decisions about when to take action improves.